Johnny's Winter Growing Guide

 Winter spinach is exceptionally sweet because the plant builds up sugars in response to cold, which protect its cells from bursting in freezing conditions.
 It's also easy to grow for all skill levels, which makes it a good first choice if you are just starting out with winter growing.

 Kale, like spinach, is much sweeter in the coolest months of the year.
-All varieties of kale can be grown in the winter, but curled-leaf types are a bit hardier, and make for bigger bunches more quickly — you will spend less time harvesting the kale and your bunches will look fuller.
+All varieties of kale can be grown in the winter, but curled-leaf varieties are a bit hardier, and make for bigger bunches more quickly — you will spend less time harvesting the kale and your bunches will look fuller.

 Seed kale in late July or early August for transplanting in September.
 Cover with lightweight row cover if flea beetles or cabbage loopers are a problem.
 Harvest late October through March by clipping the leaves from the bottom up.
 It may not be necessary to protect kale for winter harvest if the crop will be used up by the time the coldest mid-winter temperatures hit.